Start typing and press enter to search

 • Have received a visa refusal decision (you should include a copy of this with your appeal application)

-• Lodge the appeal paperwork with the relevant appeal body (generally online or in person, however, the IAA does not require an application)
+• Lodge the appeal paperwork with the relevant appeal body (generally online or in person)

 • Lodge the appeal paperwork by the relevant deadline